AnshulSharma9340/ReasonMind-3B/README.md

 ## 🔍 Project Overview

 Standard small LLMs struggle with complex reasoning.
-ReasonMind-3B solves this by:
+ReasonMind-3B solves this by

 - Using DeepSeek-R1 reasoning traces through the **R1-Distill-SFT** dataset
 - Fine-tuning with **Unsloth** to reduce VRAM usage by ~60%